Ad-supported interface

 Not every alternative is right for every operator.
 Before switching, evaluate every option against these five criteria:

 Flat per-seat = punishment for growing.
-Take-rate (% of revenue) or genuinely free = neutral.
+Take-rate (% of revenue) or one flat rate = neutral.
 Add up the cost at your real crew size, not the headline price.

 You live in your truck, not at a desk.
 The app should be readable in direct sunlight, fast on cellular, and forgiving of imperfect taps with work gloves on.